 Do artificial intelligence and automation destroy jobs?
 This question has fuelled a debate between techno-pessimists and techno-optimists for centuries.
-When 19th-century English textile workers —the so-called Luddites—vandalised the weaving machinery they accused of taking away their jobs, they started a movement to oppose technology and to remove its power to wreck jobs.
+When 19th-century English textile workers —the so-called Luddites—vandalized the weaving machinery they accused of taking away their jobs, they started a movement to oppose technology and to remove its power to wreck jobs.
 Techno-optimists have countered their position by insisting that more new jobs are always created in the end.
 Is it going to be any different this time?

 What’s certain is that AI has already profoundly changed the way we live and work.
 What used to be a subject for sci-fi authors is now part of our daily lives.
-It shapes our purchasing decisions, our political views and the relationships we form.
+It shapes our purchasing decisions, our political views, and the relationships we form.
 Sometimes it seems that we are driven and shaped by machines at least as much as we drive and shape them.
 “How can we be happy, successful humans in a world that is increasingly built by and for machines?” asks Kevin Roose in his new book Futureproof: 9 Rules for Humans in the Age of Automation.

-A New York Times technology columnist for years, Roose started off as a techno-optimist, but his own smartphone addiction, the polarisation of politics and the way AI amplifies existing biases and makes the weak more vulnerable have slowly made him more sceptical and cautious when it comes to technology.
+A New York Times technology columnist for years, Roose started off as a techno-optimist, but his own smartphone addiction, the polarization of politics and the way AI amplifies existing biases and makes the weak more vulnerable have slowly made him more skeptical and cautious when it comes to technology.
 He is convinced we need to make a number of changes to protect our own futures and to focus on being more human.
-In this thoughtful book he lays out nine rules for humans to thrive in the age of automation.
+In this thoughtful book, he lays out nine rules for humans to thrive in the age of automation.
 These include individual as well as collective solutions.
 Despite the accelerating tech backlash, AI could still help us to improve our work and our lives.
-But humans need to be in the driver’s seat and to become hyper-vigilant about the ethical, social and environmental consequences of automation.
+But humans need to be in the driver’s seat and to become hyper-vigilant about the ethical, social, and environmental consequences of automation.